2010 - 2011

 October 28 was designated the official commemoration date.
 This coincides with the date the Declaration of Independence was signed in 1835.

-The hui also confirmed the first national commemoration day would be hosted on the 28th of October 2017 in Te Taitokerau and that the day will move around the country from region to region.
+The hui also confirmed the first national commemoration day would be hosted on the 28th of October 2017 and that the day will move around the country from region to region.

 In July 2017, the first round for the Te Pūtake o te Riri – Wars and Conflict in New Zealand Fund opened.
 Applicants will be able to apply for funding to support national commemoration events as well as regional commemorative events.